Introduction to ACME

 This type plots both the estimated magnitude and phase of a transfer function between two channels.

-next to the channel with the lowest noise.
-This is usually the TF input
+to the channel with the lowest noise.

 Signal coherence